 “Gravitation, Gauge Theories And Differential Geometry”, Phys.
 Rept.
 66 (1980) 213 (it can be downloaded only within the University), on-line version from Science Direct

-- The lecture notes on “Geometry of Vector Bundles and an Introduction to Gauge Theory” the homepage
+- The lecture notes on “Geometry of Vector Bundles and an Introduction to Gauge Theory”

 - The lecture notes by David A. Cox on the algebraic and toric geometry his homepage